Lightweight Concrete vs. Normal Weight Concrete

 It also means that surface-based concrete moisture test methods are at an extreme disadvantage in trying to gauge the level of moisture in a lightweight concrete slab.
 In fact, this became evident as moisture-related flooring failures became more common as the use of lightweight concrete expanded, and based on the findings, the ASTM has specifically disallowed calcium chloride (CaCl) testing for lightweight concrete.

-So how can you mitigate the disadvantages of lightweight concrete’s propensity for retaining moisture when applying a flooring or finish to the slab?
+So how can you mitigate the disadvantages of lightweight concrete’s propensity for retaining moisture when applying flooring or finish to the slab?

 - Allow time.